mesosphere/dcos-docs-site/pages/services/edge-lb/reference/cli-reference/index.md

 Depending on the operation you want to perform, the Edge-LB service account or user account that manages Edge-LB pools might need specific permissions.
 For operations that require read access to an Edge-LB pool, the service or user account must have the following permission:

 <code>
-dcos:adminrouter:service:edgelb:/pools/<POOL-NAME>
+dcos:adminrouter:service:edgelb:/pools/<pool-name>
 </code>

 # dcos edgelb create
-Use this command to create a single pool given a definition file written in JSON or YAML.
+Use this command to create a single pool given a pool configuration file written in JSON.

 ### Usage